drakkan/sftpgo/docker/README.md

 docker logs some-sftpgo
 ```

-**Note:** [distroless](../Dockerfile.distroless) image contains only application and its runtime dependencies.
-Shell access is not available on this image.
+**Note:** [distroless](../Dockerfile.distroless) image contains only a statically linked sftpgo binary and its minimal runtime dependencies.
+Shell is not available on this image.

 ### Where to Store Data